-Requests for Continuing Professional Development may be initiated by the Councillor and should be forwarded to the CEO prior to enrolment or registration.
+Requests for Continuing Professional Development may be initiated by the Councillor and must be approved by the CEO prior to enrolment or registration.

 Any professional development proposal that exceeds an individual Council Member's allocation will be referred to Council for a decision.
 Alternatively, the Council Member may choose to privately fund any shortfall.
 This will not be eligible for reimbursement from a future budget allocation.